JulianWDev/MetData/docs/assignments/three.md

 `5438,
 16314,
 8157.0`

+From this calculation we can conclude that, assuming that on average each AirBNB hosts 3 guests, and each hotel hosts 2, we would need to build 8157 extra hotel rooms.

 ### How many different licenses are issued?
 If we remove duplicate licenses, the length of the list will be the amount of different licenses.